Join 100 Women in Finance Board Member, Rupal Bhansali for her podcast series

 Kirk Sims, CFA, Senior Director – Head of Emerging Manager Program, Teacher Retirement System of Texas

-We continue our monthly podcast series “Coffee with Asset Allocators” with Kirk Sims, Senior Director, and Head of Emerging Manager Program at Teacher’s Retirement System of Texas, where he oversees a 5.9 bln $ allocation to emerging managers, which is one of the largest programs of its kind.
+We continue our monthly podcast series “Coffee Talk with Asset Allocators” with Kirk Sims, Senior Director, and Head of Emerging Manager Program at Teacher’s Retirement System of Texas, where he oversees a 5.9 bln $ allocation to emerging managers, which is one of the largest programs of its kind.

 In this 45-minute episode, you will learn how to position your capital raising efforts, various sources, and resources you can tap into as an emerging manager, what allocators want to hear in your pitch and details of a free, must-attend annual virtual conference where mega allocators show up.